yiisoft/yii2/docs/guide/security-authorization.md

 You can use [migrations](db-migrations.md) to initialize and modify hierarchy via APIs offered by `authManager`.

-Create new migration using `./yii migrate/create init_rbac` then impement creating a hierarchy:
+Create new migration using `./yii migrate/create init_rbac` then implement creating a hierarchy:

 ```php
 <?php